scikit-activeml/scikit-activeml/docs/target_semantics.rst

    ... )
    >>> assert spec.classes == (("absent", "present"), ("no", "yes"))

-All label outputs must use classes from the same label family: either every output uses strings or every output uses numbers.
-Different outputs may still use different binary vocabularies within that family, for example ``("no", "yes")`` next to ``("off", "always")``.
+All label outputs must use classes of the same dtype kind because one array stores all outputs of a sample.
+Different outputs may still use different binary vocabularies within the same kind, for example ``("no", "yes")`` next to ``("off", "always")``.

-Numeric vocabularies may mix integer, floating-point, and Boolean dtypes across outputs.
-Mixing string and numeric vocabularies is rejected during resolution so that every output follows one consistent class-label convention.
+Mixing dtype kinds is rejected during resolution, including strings with numbers, integers with floats, and booleans with integers.
+Otherwise, the array would coerce the outputs to a common dtype and could change the declared class labels.
+For example, the integer ``0`` of one output could be returned as the string ``'0'``.

 .. doctest::